 Technology is a great thing.
-You want to watch Beyonce’s Super Bowl half-time show 17 times?
+You want to watch Beyonce’s Super Bowl half-time show 15 times?
 No problem.
 You want to create a six-second video of your cat?
 Or share your deepest personal thoughts in 140 characters?
 Go crazy.
-But, what we might not be realizing is the effect technology can have on us.
-Check out these 10 ways it can affect mental health.
+But what we might not be realizing are the effects of technology, especially the negative effects.
+Check out these 10 ways social media can negatively affect your mental health.

 Using a laptop, cell phone, or iPad late at night can seriously mess with your sleep patterns and habits, potentially leaving you with a sleep disorder.
 Late night use is also associated with stress and depressive symptoms.
 (Yikes.)